andrewsantarin/Simple-Recursive-React-Components-in-TypeScript/README.md

 - Where there's a `label` attribute, there's an `<Item />` component.
 - Where there's an `items` attribute, there's a `<Submenu />` component.

+### Resolving the "Circular Dependency" Problem
+According to the sources I got this from:

 Module resolution works by overriding the exported `Menu` object in [a separate `menu.components` file](./src/menu/components/menu.components.ts) through function hoisting ([convoluted explanation... here?](https://stackoverflow.com/a/42704874)) because both component types depend on each other.
 Without this file, there will be circular dependencies.
 Then, in order to make the resolved modules look easier to understand, it's exported again, along with the necessary types in [`Menu`](./src/menu/Menu.ts`) (we're using JSON to generate the tree, so the `Item` type could be useful).

 ## Usage